GAJimmyMoy/DreamMeals/README.md

     ],
 ## Wireframes

-Upload images of your wireframes to an image hosting site or add them to an assets folder in your repo and link them here with a description of each specific wireframe. https://wireframe.cc/Lrbv2o
+https://wireframe.cc/Lrbv2o

 ### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

 - Render the pokemon image and stats
 -click left and right to see different pokemons

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

 - See the evolved versions of the pokemon